To educate each girl in a safe, supportive, Christian environment, to be a confident, lifelong learner.

-Years 1 – 3 Approximately 15 – 20 minutes per night
+Years 1 – 3 – Approximately 15 – 20 minutes per night

-Years 4 – 6 Approximately 20 – 30 minutes per night
+Years 4 – 6 – Approximately 20 – 30 minutes per night

-Years 7 – 8 Approximately 30 – 40 minutes per night
+Years 7 – 8 – Approximately 30 – 40 minutes per night

 House Captains and deputies run the assemblies, lead weekly house meetings and take a special interest in the girls in their house.
 They also organise an annual house picnic which will be Thursday 27th March.
 This is for the girls only.

 Girls earn house points from all school wide sporting events.
 House rivalry is fierce.
 A leader board is kept up to date in the hall.

 House badges are available for purchase at the school office for $5.00.

 There are several house events held during the year where the girls may wear house colours.
 It would be useful for your daughter to have a simple t – shirt and hair ribbons in the colour of her house.